RE3CON/1o11/README.md

 https://github.com/DualTachyon/uv-k5-firmware .. a cool achievement !

+in addition to OneOfEleven enhancements and changes,

+## RE3CON changes:

+- Changed: Full freq range of BK4819 for TX and RX: 14MHz ~ 630MHz and 760MHz ~ 1879 MHz
+- Added: "ENABLE_TX_UNLOCK" function
+- Added: A 2nd ToneBurst 1050Hz and 1750Hz = PTT + Sidekey 1, PTT + Sidekey 2.

 Use this firmware/code ENTIRELY at your own risk.
 This firmware is totally experimental, and at times will go completely tits up (break your radio).

 There is absolutely no guarantee that it will work in any way shape or form on your radio(s), it may even brick your radio(s).